-Unity Care is excited to embark on its second year of the (three year) PropelNext Initiative as a 2021 PropelNext Grantee.
+Unity Care has excitedly embarked on its second year of the (three year) PropelNext Initiative as a grantee of the 2021 cohort.
 PropelNext is a program of the Edna McConnell Clark Foundation that helps promising nonprofits convert their passion for serving disadvantaged youth into data-driven insights and practices to increase their impact on young people's lives.
-The following narrative is our progress report from the previous month.
+The following narrative is our progress report from the previous guarter.